“Look after the pennies and the pounds will look after themselves”

 If you can pick this up it can help your marketing be more effective as you can tap into those thought processes people have.

 Whether you think the author is correct or not he does highlight the different ways people act when money is brought in to the equation and these issues are going to be around for many years to come if not ever so if your adverts and when you are doing your sales pitch can push those buttons you can have a better chance of your customers parting with their money.

 How we value things – The book says people struggle at measuring how valuable a thing is going to be to them and attach cost to it even if money was not the question as they find it an easy thing to compare.

-– That is why it is harder to sell a service as people cannot easily work out the value it will give them compared to another product and go for the cheaper one even if they get an inferior service.
+It is harder to sell a service – People cannot easily work out the value it will give them compared to another product and go for the cheaper one even if they get an inferior service.

-As I said at the start the book makes you think twice, once as yourself and do I do any of those things and secondly, if I do that do my customers do the same and how can I use that knowledge in my marketing.
+Summary:- As I said at the start, the book makes you think twice, once as yourself and asking yourself “do I do any of those things?” and secondly, if I do that do my customers do the same and how can I use that knowledge in my marketing.